Mildred L. “Mickey” Hundley

-Mildred L. “Mickey” Hundley, 93 of Omaha, formerly of Lexington, passed away on Wednesday, November 4, 2020 in Omaha.
+Mildred L. “Mickey” Hundley, 93 of Omaha, formerly of Lexington passed away on Wednesday, Nov.
+4, 2020 in Omaha.

 Funeral Services will be on Tuesday, November 10, 2020 at 10:30 a.m. at First Presbyterian Church in Lexington with Pastor Eddie Mariel, officiating.
 The service will be livestreamed via the Reynolds-Love Funeral Home Facebook page.